amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 One critique of Proselint :cite:`hackernews2016` is a concern that introducing any kind of linter-like process to the act of writing diminishes the ability for authors to express themselves creatively.
 These arguments suggest that authors will find themselves limited by the linter's rules and that, as a result, this will have a shaping or homogenizing effect on language.

 In response to this critique, we note that our goal is not to homogenize text for the sake of uniformity (though perhaps there is value there, too), but rather to detect instances of language use that have been identified by experts as problematic.
-Creative use of language is not flagged unless it has been previously identified as problematic, furthering our aim of a quiet and authoritative linter for prose.
+Creative use of language is not flagged unless it has been previously identified as problematic, furthering our aim of a quiet and authoritative tool.

 Furthermore, technical writing of all kinds is often characterized by consistent language use and precise terminology.
 Even an author who views all writing as inextricably creative must sometimes direct that creativity toward a particular aim :cite:`bringhurst2004elements`.
 Software documentation, technical manuals, and legal briefs, and pedagogical writing all feature this need and are improved when the author follows the conventions of a field.